 In assessing impairment, management estimates the recoverable amount of each asset or cash generating units based on expected future cash flows and uses an interest rate to discount them.
-Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate.
+Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.9).